pactflow/docs.pactflow.io/website/docs/docs/authentication/main.md

 Users not attached to the SAML domain that have been invited may login using any form.
 Inviting users is controlled by the [`user:invite` permission](https://docs.pactflow.io/docs/permissions/#userinvite), which by default is only available to Administrators.

-We recommend at least one administrative user that can login with username and password in order to address break-glass scenarios (e.g. if your SSO provider is down or misconfigured).
+We recommend at least one administrative user who can login with a username and password to address break-glass scenarios (e.g., if your SSO provider is down or misconfigured).

 ### 2. I'm an enterprise customer and need SCIM enabled

-Please contact your Account Manager so that we can enabled our legacy authentication on your account.
+Please contact your Account Manager so that we can enable our legacy authentication on your account.